briandenicola/azure-automation-hybrid-worker/docs/setup.md

     * The terraform is split up into two components - Core Components and Runners.
 * The `task up` command will a Terraform workspace named after the desired region and provision Azure Automation and Azure Virtual Network.
 * The `task packer` command will create a Golden Image for the Hybrid Workers.
+    * The Golden Image is versioned by the year then the week of the year.
+So, the first build of the year 2023 will be 1.23.01, the second week will be version 1.23.02, and so on.
+    * The Golden Image is replicated to all regions where the Hybrid Workers are required.
+    * The Golden Image is given an expiration date to ensure that it is not used after a certain period of time.Default is 14 days after creation.
+    * The Golden Image has PowerShell installed
 * The `task runners -- {{APP_NAME}}` command will create a Terraform workspace named based on the {{APP_NAME}} and the current date.
     * This is how to ensure that the Hybrid Workers are repaved once a week.
     * A Tag is set on the Azure Resource Group to track the expiration date of the Hybrid Workers.
 It defaults to 7 days.
     * A next time the `task runners` command is executed, it will create a new set of Hybrid Workers and destroy the old ones.
     * The task command reads the Azure Automation Account URL from the output of the `task up` command.
 * The `task down` command will destroy the Azure Automation, Azure Virutal Machines, and the Azure Virtual Network.
-* The runners are Ubuntu Linux with PowerShell installed.
+* The Hybrid Workers are Ubuntu Linux with PowerShell installed.
-* An SSH key is automatically generated, passed to the runner, and then removed from the Terraform state file to ensure that no human has interative access to the runners.
+* An SSH key is automatically generated, passed to the Hybrid Workers, and then removed from the Terraform state file to ensure that no human has interative access to the runners.
-* The number of runners created is based on the VM_COUNT variable in the Taskfile.yaml which is passed to the `number_of_runners` variable in the `runners/variables.tf` file.
+* The number of Hybrid Workers created is based on the VM_COUNT variable in the Taskfile.yaml which is passed to the `number_of_runners` variable in the `runners/variables.tf` file.

 ## Prerequisite
 * A Linux machine or Windows Subsytem for Linux or Docker for Windows